How to Choose a Stockbroker

 Your investment objectives

 Before you fill out your new account form and begin to invest, think about exactly what you want to accomplish by investing.
-Your goals can range from a desire to put your money in as safe a place as possible where it can grow at at least the inflation rate, to a desire to risk everything for the chance to hit it big.
+Your goals can range from a desire to put your money in a low-risk investment where it can grow at at least the inflation rate, to a desire to risk everything for the chance to hit it big.

 The rule of thumb to keep in mind is that the lesser the risk, the lesser the return.
 When you have your investment goal clearly in mind, explain your ideas to your account executive.
 It will be your account executive’s job to help you translate those goals and ideas into an investment strategy that meets your requirements for both risk and return.